taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Advanced_Configuration/Taikun_API.md

 # **Taikun API**
 **:fontawesome-regular-user: User** | **:fontawesome-solid-user-tie: Manager** | **:fontawesome-regular-handshake: Partner**

 As a software developer, it is crucial to have access to all used instruments within the code you write.
-Taikun’s versatility allows you to use the API to manage your Kubernetes clusters without hesitation.
+Taikun CloudWorks’s versatility allows you to use the API to manage your Kubernetes clusters without hesitation.

-Our [**API documentation**](https://api.taikun.cloud/?_gl=1*pfsfl8*_gcl_au*MTE1MDQyODc1MS4xNzQwNTY2ODkx*_ga*MTM5MzIyNTUzNS4xNzQwMzkyMTAy*_ga_DSY6GPP30P*MTc0MjI5NzMzNC4yMi4xLjE3NDIyOTc2ODUuMC4wLjA.) contains all information about the authentication mechanisms, your Cloud instances’ control, Taikun users’ management, and much more!
+Our [**API documentation**](https://api.taikun.cloud/?_gl=1*pfsfl8*_gcl_au*MTE1MDQyODc1MS4xNzQwNTY2ODkx*_ga*MTM5MzIyNTUzNS4xNzQwMzkyMTAy*_ga_DSY6GPP30P*MTc0MjI5NzMzNC4yMi4xLjE3NDIyOTc2ODUuMC4wLjA.) contains all information about the authentication mechanisms, your Cloud instances’ control, Taikun CloudWorks users’ management, and much more!

 ---